mattiasholm/drinks/recipes/Caipirinha.md

 - 16 `ice cubes`

 ## Instructions:
-- Cut off the ends of the lime and then cut it in half
+- Cut off the ends of the lime and slice it lengthwise
-- Cut away the white pulp in the middle of the lime
-- Cut each half in 4 pieces
+- Cut away the pith and slice each half in quarters
 - Add raw sugar
-- Muddle the lime pieces to extract the juice and dissolve the sugar
+- Muddle the lime to extract the juice and dissolve the sugar
 - Add crushed ice and stir
 - Add cachaça